-There are several factors you should consider when you’re considering REPAYE versus PAYE to alter your student loan payments.
+There are several factors to consider when considering REPAYE versus PAYE to alter your student loan payments.

 - REPAYE is generally better for single borrowers.
-If you’re married or plan to marry in the future, your spouse’s income could increase the size of your monthly payment.
+If you’re married or plan to marry in the future, your spouse’s income could increase the size of your monthly payment under REPAYE.

 - PAYE forgives remaining graduate debt sooner.
 Eligible loans for graduate studies may be forgiven after 20 years under PAYE.
 With REPAYE, you must participate in the plan for 25 years before you’re eligible for forgiveness of eligible graduate debt.

-If your primary interest is reducing your monthly payment, Federal Student Aid offers a loan simulator online that can help you crunch the numbers, and Bankrate’s student loan calculator lets you compare monthly payments, interest rates and total interest paid.
+Federal Student Aid offers a loan simulator online that can help you crunch the numbers, and the Bankrate student loan calculator lets you compare monthly payments, interest rates and total interest paid.
 Your student loan servicer may also be able to assist you.

 When to consider refinancing as a better option

 Income-driven repayment plans can be a good solution for many federal student loan borrowers.
-But PAYE, REPAYE and other IDRs aren’t right for everyone.
+But PAYE, REPAYE and other IDR Plans aren’t right for everyone.

-For example, private student loans are not eligible for federal IDRs.
+For example, private student loans are not eligible for federal IDR Plans.
 Also, if you have federal student loans but your income is too high to qualify for PAYE (or too high for REPAYE to make sense), you may want to consider refinancing your student loans instead.

-When you refinance your student loans through a private lender, there’s a chance that you could secure a lower interest rate.
+When you refinance your student loans through a private lender, there’s a chance that you could secure a lower interest rate – especially now, with the coronavirus pandemic driving interest rates to near record lows.
 A lower rate might save you money and could potentially help you pay off your debt sooner.